 The Victorian Government is testing a new way to boost the number of rural generalists working in rural and regional Victoria.

-Victoria will soon be trialling a Single Employer Model, where rural generalist trainees will have the opportunity to be employed by a single health service while undertaking primary care training placements in rural and regional Victoria.
+Victoria is trialling a Single Employer Model, where rural generalist trainees have the opportunity to be employed by a single health service while undertaking primary care training placements in rural and regional Victoria.

-Up to 15 Single Employer Model trainee positions will be offered across Bairnsdale Regional Health Service, Grampians Health and Mildura Base Public Hospital.
+Up to 15 Single Employer Model trainee positions have been offered across Bairnsdale Regional Health Service, Grampians Health and Mildura Base Public Hospital.

 Information for primary care providers